comegrant/dbt_docs_test/projects/data-model/transform/README.md

 There are different types of transformations that should be done depending on what layer you are creating the model in.

 #### ℹ️ General code structure
 Models in dbt are built using CTEs for each transformation step being done.
 * A model should always start with a CTE which does `select * from` the source/model of interest.
 * After this there should be one CTE for each bigger transformation step with a name that describes the activity of the CTE, try to follow the format `table_of_interest_actions_done`, i.e., `product_tables_joined` or `deviations_filter_on_mealboxes`.
-The main purpose of the name is to make it easy to understand whats going on in the CTE for a random person.
+The main purpose of the name is to make it easy to understand what's going on in the CTE for a random person.
 * Lastly, the script should end by doing a `select * from` the last created CTE.
 Please review already created models to get a sense of this structure works in each layer.

 The reason for using CTEs is to make the code more modular which in turn makes it easier to debug and reuse elements across the project.
 For more information about why dbt suggest to use CTEs, read [this article](https://docs.getdbt.com/terms/cte).

 #### 🥈 Transformations in silver
 The goal of the silver layer is to create the building block for the rest of the project.
-Hence, the main objective is to cleanse the source data and create a conform structre across the project.
+Hence, the main objective is to cleanse the source data and create a conform structure across the project.

 The following transformations steps should be done in the silver layer:
 - ✅ Renaming